Table of Contents

 How Do Enzymes Speed Up Chemical Reactions?

-- Active Site: The part of the enzyme where the substrate fits.
+- Active Site: Region of enzyme where substrate binds.

 - Substrate (S): The chemical that is converted into a product (P) by the enzyme.

-- Enzyme-Substrate Complex (ES): When the substrate binds to the enzyme.
+- Enzyme-Substrate Complex (ES): Temporary complex formed when substrate binds to enzyme.

-- After the reaction, the product is released from the active site.
+- After reaction, product is released and enzyme becomes free again.

 Transition State and Activation Energy

-- Transition State: A high-energy state that the substrate must go through to become the product.
+- Transition State: A high-energy intermediate state during conversion of substrate to product.

-- Activation Energy: The energy needed to reach the transition state.
+- Activation Energy: Minimum energy required to reach the transition state.

 Nature of Enzyme Action